antcho92/cf-201-calculator/README.txt

 -To be added: single operator functionality, recall functionality fix -Max number of digits?
 -Gray out memory buttons when no memory is saved?
 Difficult to implement across page reloads

+7/7
+-To add: help box that explains calculator and what the buttons do -